 What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Services to treat kidney disease (continued) 20% co-insurance.
 50% co-insurance.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20 % co-insurance.
-30 % co-msurance.
-Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) See Inpatient hospital care.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20 % co-insulative.
+30 % co-insulance.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care See Inpatient hospital care.
 Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) 20% co-insurance.
 50% co-insurance.
 Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-See Medicare Part E B prescription drugs.
+See Medicare Part B prescription drugs.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 10 of this booklet.
-Skilled nursing facilities are Days 1-20: 50% co-insurance. booklet.
-Skilled nursing facilities are sometimes called "SNFs.") \$0 per day.
-When in-network: Prior authorization is required Days 21-100: \$172 per day.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) The co-pays above apply per benefit period.
-A Meals, including special diets benefit period begins on the day of admission.
-Skilled nursing servicesPhysical therapy, occupational A benefit period ends when: therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-You have not been in a SNF for 60 days in a row, or you remain in a SNF and haven't received skilled care for 60 days in a row.
+Skilled nursing facilities are sometimes called "SNFs.")
+When in-network: Prior authorization is required.
+Limited up to 100 days per benefit period.
+No prior hospital stay is required.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
-If you go into a SNF after one benefit period has ended, a new benefit period begin Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Days 1-20: \$0 per day.
+Days 21-100: \$172 per day.
+The co-pays above apply per benefit period.
+A benefit period begins on the day of admission.
+A benefit period ends when: You have not been in a SNF for 60 days in a row, or you remain in a SNF and haven't received skilled care for 60 days in a row.
+If you go into a SNF after one benefit period has ended, a new benefit period begins.
+50% co-insurance.